-Abstract-This paper discusses a research area at the intersection of Machine Learning, Software Engineering, and Human-Computer Interaction research to create intelligent developer tools for more accessible mobile applications.
-Our research goals revolve around combining software engineering and accessibility research to create developer facing tools that facilitate the development of accessible software.
-We introduce MOTOREASE, an innovative approach that utilizes computer vision and text processing to identify accessibility issues in mobile app UIs for motor-impaired users.
-The tool detects four motor-impaired user-focused UI design guidelines: t ouch target size, expanding sections, persisting elements, and adjacent icon distance, with an average accuracy of around 90%.
+Abstract-This paper discusses a research agenda at the intersection of Machine Learning, Software Engineering, and Human-Computer Interaction aimed at creating intelligent tools that enable developers to build more accessible software.
+First, we discuss the creation of MOTOREASE, a novel approach that utilizes computer vision and text processing techniques to identify accessibility issues in mobile app UIs for motor-impaired users.
+The tool detects four motor-impaired user-focused UI design guidelines: touch target size, expanding sections, persisting elements, and adjacent icon distance, with an average accuracy of around 90%.
 This represents a significant step towards improving software accessibility for all users.
+Finally, we discuss our future work for better-supporting developers with tools to engineer accessible software.